achiurizo/cinch-github/README.md

 #### Commands ####

-  * !issue closed [query]         - returns issues that have state open or closed matching the query
+  * !issue state [open|closed] [query]    - returns issues that have state open or closed matching the query
-  * !issue [query]                - returns issues matching the query. defaults to state open
+  * !issue find [query]                   - returns issues matching the query. defaults to state open
   * !issue link [number]                  - returns issue link for issue number(must be digits)
   * !help github issue                    - returns commands for Github Issue

 ## Integration with Cinch ##

 It's simple. follow the guide on cinch or do something like:

     # mybot.rb
     require 'cinch'
     require 'cinch-github'